reflex-dev/reflex-web/docs/library/forms/select-ll.md

 ## Fully controlled

-The `on_value_change` event trigger is fired when the value of the select changes.
+The `on_change` event trigger is fired when the value of the select changes.
 In this example the `rdxt.select_root` `value` prop specifies which item is selected, and this can also be controlled using state and a button without direct interaction with the select component.